iblech/whitebophir/README.md

 ## Changes of this fork
 - **Display a background image to draw on**
-- Node in Docker Container not running as root
+- Node in Docker container not running as root
 - English only
-- Different Startpage
+- Different startpage showing last visted boards
 - Some smaller changes

 ## Why